Watching Call Patterns

 - If it's noise or appears to be a system issue, escalate to an admin so they can investigate.

-Reading the spike detail
+Reading the spike

 Common causes